linto-ai/linto-stt/nemo/README.md

 An API for transcribing audio files, accessible via standard HTTP requests.
 The default values of the API can be found in [```.envdefault```](https://github.com/linto-ai/linto-stt/blob/master/nemo/.envdefault) and can be used as a template for your own configuration file.

-Run the API to transcribe in english using in:
+Run the API to transcribe in English using in:
 ```sh
 docker run -p 8080:80 --name linto-stt-nemo -e SERVICE_MODE=http -e MODEL=nvidia/parakeet-tdt-0.6b-v2 -e ARCHITECTURE=rnnt_bpe lintoai/linto-stt-nemo
 ```

-or transcribe in french using:
+or transcribe in French using:
 ```sh
 docker run -p 8080:80 --name linto-stt-nemo -e SERVICE_MODE=http -e MODEL=linagora/linto_stt_fr_fastconformer -e ARCHITECTURE=hybrid_bpe lintoai/linto-stt-nemo
 ```